 29. YMCA of West Central Florida, Inc. YMCA READS!
 Program

 Contact: Dorene Walter

 Description: The YMCA READS!
-Program: an after school literacy tutoring program for first and second grade students at a Lakeland elementary school.
+Program: an after-school literacy tutoring program for first-grade and second-grade students at a Lakeland elementary school.

 The LCS Honor Code has been established to provide specific expectations of what attitudes and actions are essential in building a school culture that will contribute to the flourishing of all members of the community.
 Students are expected to contribute to fostering a school community that will reflect the glory of God by personally committing to comply with these standards and by encouraging one another to do so as well.